-Setting your sights on learning the guitar and buying your first acoustic guitar is a moment you'll never forget, which is why it's critical to select the right one to suit your needs and invest in a guitar that will keep you interested in your newfound hobby long-term.
-This guide to the best acoustic guitars for beginners will help you do just that.
+Buying your first acoustic guitar is an amazing moment and one you'll never forget.
+That why it's critical to make sure you select the right one for your needs as you learn and the instrument that will keep you interested in your newfound hobby as you develop your skills.
+This round-up of the best acoustic guitars for beginners is designed to help you do just that.

-Armed with the right acoustic guitar playing will be so much easier and more enjoyable.
-In the long-term, you’re more likely to stick at it and develop your playing if you have a great guitar to hand.
+Arming yourself with the right acoustic guitar will make playing far easier and much more enjoyable.
+You’re more likely to stick with playing for the long-haul and develop your technique if you're confident you have a great guitar in your hands.

 - Buying for a child?
 Check out these great guitars for kids